ydesetiawan/blajar-graphql-spring/README.md

-# GraphQL in 3 minutes
+# BLajar Graphql Spring Boot
 GraphQL is a query language to retrieve data from a server.
 It is an alternative to REST, SOAP or gRPC in some way.

 Let’s suppose we want to query the details for a specific book from a online store backend.